 InCommon Federation Participant Operational Practices

-InCommon expects that Service Providers, who receive attribute assertions from another Participant, respect the other Participant's policies, rules, and standards regarding the protection and use of that data.
+InCommon expects that service providers who receive attribute assertions from another participant will respect the other participant's policies, rules and standards regarding the protection and use of that data.
 Furthermore, such information should be used only for the purposes for which it was provided.
-InCommon strongly discourages the sharing of that data with third parties, or aggregation of it for marketing purposes without the explicit permission1 of the identity information providing Participant.
+InCommon strongly discourages the sharing of that data with third parties, or aggregation of it for marketing purposes without the explicit permission1 of the identity information providing participant.